Germany–Israel relations: Military cooperation

 Germany and Israel have significant and long-standing military cooperation.
 From 1959 to 1967 the Federal Republic of Germany was a significant supplier of military equipment and arms to Israel.
 However, after 1965, when West Germany backed out of an agreement to sell tanks to Israel, the United States filled the order by selling 210 M48 Patton tanks.
 The Merkava 4 uses a German MTU MB 873 Ka-501 air-cooled diesel V12 engine produced under license.
 Germany has supplied Israel with Dolphin class submarines while Germany utilizes the Israeli-designed Spike Anti-Tank Missile.
 In 2008, it was revealed that Germany and Israel had been jointly developing a nuclear warning system, dubbed Operation Bluebird, in secret.

 The German-Israeli military cooperation was shrouded in secrecy for a long period, as such an entente was not seen favorably within Israel.
 However, this tight relationship, translated through arms deal and intelligence sharing, developed into solid trust and ultimately laid the necessary groundwork for the establishment of diplomatic ties.
 For the first time in history, German combat aircraft landed at Ovda Airport in Israel to take part in the Blue Flag exercise in 2017.
+Israel supplied Arrow 3 missiles to Germany during the Russo-Ukrainian War in 2023.

+In October 2023, following the outbreak of the Gaza war, German Defense Minister Boris Pistorius expressed full support for Israel.
+He told Israeli Defence Minister Yoav Gallant that "whatever we can do to support you, with material support, we will do this."
+In 2023, Germany approved arms exports to Israel worth 326.5 million euros, or about $353.7 million.
+In 2025, German Chancellor Friedrich Mertz told WDR television that he no longer "understands" Israel's purpose in Gaza and that its actions can "no longer be justified by a fight against Hamas."
+By 8 August the same year, Germany had suspended the export of arms to Israel that could find use in the Gaza Strip, a decision that came after the latter's decision to take over Gaza.
+This was a major shift in Germany's policy towards Israel, given the "special relationship" between the two.